kpet/clvk/README.md

   useful to enable applications that request out-of-order queues but don't use all their features to run.

-   * 0: does not ignore OOOE checks and validates if hardware can support it (default)
+   * 0: creating an out-of-order queue results in a failure (default)
-   * 1: ignores the aforementioned checks
+   * 1: creating an out-of-order queue is supported but it will function as an in-order queue

 * `CLVK_LOG` controls the level of logging